armijnhemel/binaryanalysis-ng/doc/database.md

 To prompt for the password (recommended) this should be changed in:

-    local   all      all       password
+    local   all      all       scram-sha-256

+If you are not using scram-sha-256 but plain text or MD5 paswords change it to whatever you are using.

 To not enable the password authentication for the user the database server runs under (for example 'postgres') change it to:

     local   all      postgres  peer
-    local   all      all       password
+    local   all      all       scram-sha-256

 For local IPv4 connections you might find: